backand/docs/docs/getting_started/sdk.md

 ### getTokenName
 #### Usage
-Gets the cookie name where the authorization token is stored
+Gets the name of the cookie in which the authorization token is stored
 #### Returns
 The cookie name

 ### setTokenName
 #### Usage
-Sets the cookie name where the authorization token is stored
+Sets the name of the cookie in which the authorization token is stored
 #### Returns
 Nothing